ktravers/ktravers.github.io/_posts/2017-02-20-how-oo-design-saved-our-css-and-site-performance.md

 But what about our JAVASCRIPT?

-This project required us to rewrite all of our CSS and markup, which means we had to rewrite our Javascript selectors, too.
-We relied on semantic BEM syntax here as well, adopting the following syntax for any Javascript selector element: descriptor prefixed with `.js--`.
+This project required us to rewrite all of our CSS and markup, which means we had to rewrite our JavaScript selectors, too.
+We relied on semantic BEM syntax here as well, adopting the following syntax for any JavaScript selector element: descriptor prefixed with `.js--`.
 For example, `.js--toggle`.

 This was also a good opportunity to decouple our JS and CSS.
 Moving forward, `.js--` classes have no styles attached to them.
 They’re reserved for JS selectors only.